revature-associate-code-samples/code-samples-for-Alex-Shisler/Project0/BankingProject/README.md

 - Utilized OracleSQL and Amazon RDS to store the state of user accounts and login info.

 ## **Environment / Technologies**
-Java, JDBC, SQL, Amazon RDS
+Java, JDBC, SQL, Oracle 11g, SQL Developer